jonmossman/MTG-Decks/README.md

 After intentional HTML changes, refresh the snapshot hashes so pytest accepts the new baseline (see “Updating the HTML snapshot hashes” below).

 Everything uses a black background, white text, and monospace fonts to stay readable as plain text.
-You can preview locally with
-`python -m http.server` from the repo root and opening `http://localhost:8000/index.html` in a browser.
+You can preview locally wit h `python -m http.server --directory site` from the repo root and opening `http://localhost:8000/index.html` in a browser.
 Typical `list` and `show` output:
 ```
 Tidus, Yuna's Guardian (W, U, B, R, G) :: Commander: Tidus, Yuna's Guardian